From Glaciers to Gondolas: The Best Things to do in Girdwood, Alaska

 We went ahead and tried a few during our visit and we were pretty impressed, I even went home with a Girdwood Brewing t-shirt for a souvenir.
 Some consistently available options include but not limited to delicious, hazy IPA, double dry-hopped, double fruited sour, or some bourbon barrel-aged imperial stout.

-One of the most spectacular and epic things to do in Girdwood, Alaska is to get on a helicopter and go exploring the glaciers nearby Girdwood, Alaska and hovering over its beautiful, ice-filled waters.
+Still one of the most BA things we’ve ever done in our travels and one of the most spectacular things to do in Girdwood, Alaska is to get on a helicopter and go exploring the glaciers nearby.

 We recommend going with Alpine Air Alaska, this is the tour we went with and they are the closest company to Girdwood, Alaska.